nightscout/trio-docs/docs/index.md

+!!! important "Attention Trio Users"
+    At this time all users should [build the dev branch](build/browser/build-dev-with-browser.md) rather than the main branch.
+We are in the process of merging dev into main.
+Once that is complete, you will be able to build main again.

+    Please read the [Migration Guide](../configuration/migration/trio-02x-migration.md) before updating.

 !!! important "🚧 Documentation Under Construction 🚧"

     This documentation is being released while still under construction.
 Please, keep in mind the following information: